weekplan/www/_pages/online-planner/index.md

 ---
 layout: page
-title: "WeekPlan, the online planner that keeps you close to your goals"
+title: "The online planner that keeps you close to your goals"
 date: 2014-07-04 00:57
 author: aymeric
 wordpress_id: 935